MY VIEW FROM THE COCKPIT

 For 17 years we repeated this same program and for 17 years we received laughs.
 But in that time, Luis became an absolutely outstanding sinus and head and neck surgeon.

 Then in the 18th year, the trip occurred a week after a devastating hurricane struck northern Cuba.
-The storm then rested for 17 hours directly over a small village of 500 homes.
+The hurricane then rested for 17 hours directly over a small village of 500 homes.
 All were leveled.
-So on this trip, instead of only teaching in the major cities, we used our funds to buy building equipment, cleaning supplies and food.
+So this trip, instead of only teaching in the major cities, we used our funds to buy building equipment, cleaning supplies and food.

 As we went through the village, we gave away everything we had and fearlessly shared Jesus.
 Luis translated.
 Many of the people were deeply touched and prayed with us to invite Jesus into their hearts.